-Bullets flew for 4 minutes as deputy waited outside
+Bullets flew for 4 minutes as armed deputy waited outside Florida school

 While the rewound footage might not have increased the number of casualties, it did hamper efforts to locate the gunman.

-"Somebody would say, 'He's on the second floor,' and we had guys on the second floor saying, 'We're on the second floor, we don't see him,' " Pustizzi told the Sun Sentinel.
+"Somebody would say, 'He's on the second floor,' and we had guys on the second floor saying, 'We're on the second floor, we don't see him,'" Pustizzi told the Sun Sentinel.

 That's when officers figured out there was a tape delay.